jear/Labs/Docker/README.md

 Each part of the web page is implemented as a micro-service.
 So the application supports nicely the death of any one of the 5 micro-services.
 The page is still displayed anyway, printing N/A when a micro-service is unavailable.
 In case of insufficient resources (as with the slow W micro-service), we will look at how to scale that application.

-Once the docker-compose is done, you'll have to tag all images and push them into the registry.
-As docker-compose doesn't support services in this version yet, we've made a script to ease the creation of the tags, pushing the images into the registry and creating the services for you.

-Please have a look at the `docker_services.sh` script and adapt what needs to be changed for your environment at the start.
+Please have a look at the `docker_services.sh` script and adapt what needs to be changed for your environment at the start in case of issues.

-Before launching the script, stop all the containers launched with the docker-compose step.

-Once done, you can run the script to deploy the application using Docker services

-`#` **`./docker_services.sh`**
+At the end of the script you should get a list of services running similar to the one below:
 ```
 ID            NAME         REPLICAS  IMAGE                                                 COMMAND
 1empjc9o6wwu  w            1/1       lab7-2.labossi.hpintelco.org:5500/cloudnativeapp_w